 The exponential growth of information on the Web has introduced new challenges for building effective search engines.
-A major problem of web search is that search queries are usually short and ambiguous, and thus are insufficient for specifying the precise user needs In this paper, we introduce an effective approach captures the user's conceptual that preferences in order to provide personalized query suggestions.
+A major problem of web search is that search queries are usually short and ambiguous, and thus are insufficient for specifying the precise user needs In this paper, we introduce an effective approach captures the user"s conceptual preferences in order to provide personalized query suggestions.
 We achieve this goal with two new strategies.
 First, we develop online techniques that extract concepts from the web-snippets of the search result returned from a query and use the concepts to identify related queries for that query.
-Second, we propose a new two-phase personalized agglomerative clustering algorithm that is able generate to personalized query clusters.
+Second, we propose a new two-phase agglomerative personalized clustering algorithm able that is generate to personalized query clusters.